IanJPeek/NC-News_Bend_Block_review/README.md

 | /api/comments | GET     | Serves an array of all comments. |
 | /api/comments/:comment_id          | PATCH   | Changes the number of the 'votes' property of an individual comment object (and returns the updated comment).
 Returns an error if additional keys are provided, or non-integers are given for the required "inc_votes" body.                                                                                           |
 | /api/comments/:comment_id          | DELETE  | Deletes a specified comment according to the supplied ID.
 Returns an error if the specified comment does not exist or non-integer IDs are entered.                                                                                                                                                                                                             |

+The corresponding Front end for this repo is hosted at:  https://nc-news-ianpeek.herokuapp.com with the accompanying repo here: https://github.com/IanJPeek/NCNewsflash2